-Figure 249: Determination of the checking time for closing
+Figure 250: Determination of the checking time for closing

 The control module receives information about the circuit breaker status and thus is able to adjust the command signal to be delivered to the Synchro check function.
-If the external command signal CL\COMMAND is kept active longer than necessary, the CMD FAIL AL alarm output is activated.
+If the external command signal CL\COMMAND is kept active longer than necessary, the CMD\FAIL\AL alarm output is activated.
 The alarm indicates that the control module has not removed the external command signal after the closing operation.
 To avoid unnecessary alarms, the duration of the command signal should be set in such a way that the maximum length of the signal is always below Maximum Syn time + 5s.

-Figure 250: Determination of the alarm limit for a still-active command signal

-Closing is permitted during Maximum Syn time, starting from the moment the external command signal CL COMMAND is activated.
-The CL COMMAND input must be kept active for the whole time that the closing conditions are waited to be fulfilled.
-Otherwise, the procedure is cancelled.
-If the closing-command conditions are fulfilled during Maximum Syn time, a closing pulse is delivered to the circuit breaker.
-If the closing conditions are not fulfilled during the checking time, the alarm CL FAIL AL is activated as an indication of a failed closing attempt.
+Figure 251: Determination of the alarm limit for a still-active command signal are fulfilled during Maximum Syn time, a closing pulse is delivered to the circuit breaker.
+If the closing conditions are not fulfilled during the checking time, the alarm CL\FAIL\AL is activated as an indication of a failed closing attempt.
 The closing pulse is not delivered if the closing conditions become valid after Maximum Syn time has elapsed.
 The closing pulse is delivered only once for each activated external command signal, and a new closing-command sequence cannot be started until the external command signal is reset and reactivated.
-The SYNC INPRO output is active when the closing-command sequence is in progress and it is reset when the CL COMMAND input is reset or Maximum Syn time has elapsed.
+The SYNC\INPRO output is active when the closing-command sequence is in progress and it is reset when the CL\COMMAND input is reset or Maximum Syn time has elapsed.